 Sand flies and mosquitoes are non-venomous insects that bite to obtain blood protein.
-In most cases their bites are harmless; however, in some cases mosquitoes and sand flies carry and spread disease.
+In most cases their bites are harmless, but sometimes mosquitoes and sand flies carry and spread disease.
 While both bites produce an itchy welt, there are a few distinct differences between mosquito and sand fly bites.
 In either case, you can protect yourself from being bitten by wearing insect repellent and reducing the amount of skin you expose at the times of day when bites are most prevalent.

 There are well over 2,000 species of mosquitoes worldwide.
 These flying insects feed on the blood of both birds and mammals.
-Many factors attract and cause mosquitoes to bite humans, including the carbon dioxide we exhale, moisture, lactic acid and perspiration.
+Many factors attract and cause mosquitoes to bite humans, including exhaled carbon dioxide, moisture, lactic acid and perspiration.
 Mosquitoes are also attracted by things like deodorants, detergents, movement and body heat.
 People wearing dark colors are more likely to be bitten, because dark colors absorb more heat.
 Mosquitoes commonly bite in the evening and nighttime; however these bugs can bite at any time of day.

 Sand flies are also called biting midges.
-These insects are found living in and around aquatic and semi-aquatic habitats including mud and wet organic debris.
-During windy weather they remain inactive, but typically female sand flies emerge to find victims in the early morning hours and at dusk.
-Sand flies also will feed on a wide variety of animals, including humans.
-When biting humans, sand flies are known to attack in large numbers.
-They will commonly bite the face, hands or scalp of their victims, but they will also bite any area of exposed skin.
+These insects live in and around aquatic and semi-aquatic habitats, including mud and wet organic debris.
+During windy weather they remain inactive.
+Typically, female sand flies emerge to find victims in the early morning hours and at dusk.
+Like mosquitos, sand flies also feed on a wide variety of animals, including humans.
+Unlike mosquitos, sand flies are known to attack humans in large numbers.
+They commonly bite the face, hands or scalp of their victims, but they will also bite any area of exposed skin.

-Both sand flies and mosquitoes produce a red, itchy bump after biting humans; however some humans will experience more violent allergic reactions than others.
-A mosquito bite may also burn and turn into a large welt.
+Both sand flies and mosquitoes produce a red, itchy bump after biting humans, although people are often not aware of either kind of bite until a few hours later.
+Some people will experience more intense allergic reactions than others.
+A mosquito bite may also produce a burning sensation and turn into a large welt.
 Sand fly bites typically occur in clusters.
 Their bites are very painful.
 A bite from a small sand fly can be more painful that the bite of a large mosquito.
 Sand fly bites can also produces rashes and cause fevers in their victims depending on the tolerance to the bite.

 While most bites from a mosquito or sand fly are simply an itchy annoyance, these bugs are known in some areas to transmit diseases.
-Mosquitoes are known to transmit malaria and yellow fever through their bites.
-On the other hand, sand flies are able to transmit ailments like Carrion’s disease, pappataci fever, filarial worms and conditions like leishmaniasis, which is likened to malaria.
+Mosquitoes can transmit malaria and yellow fever through their bites.
+Sand flies can transmit ailments like Carrion’s disease, pappataci fever, filarial worms and conditions like leishmaniasis, which is likened to malaria